miker704/Strife/patches2.md

     - Added Connect Container for User Owns Servers Warning Modal.
     - Added container for edit user display name modal.
     - Created edit user display name modal for editing the user display name when that feature is fully added.
+    - Created a Logout Modal to confirm if a user wants to logout this is to prevent accidently clicking logout and  signing out unintentionally.

 ## Backend Changes